Downy Birch Sapling Trees

-The Downy Birch or Common White Birch, Betula pubescens, is an upright native tree with pale grey mature bark.
+The Downy, Hairy or Common White Birch is an upright native tree with pale grey mature bark.
 It grows in any soil apart from chalk and especially likes damp sites.
 It has good autumn colour and its leaves support several species of butterfly caterpillar.

 This tree is very similar to Silver Birch.
 The most obvious difference is that the young twigs of White Birch have downy hairs on them and feel smooth to the touch.
 The tree's canopy is also more upright and narrow than silver birch.